How to invest in Nasdaq from the UK

 What are the Nasdaq Composite and Nasdaq-100?

 The Nasdaq Composite (COMP) is a stock market index that tracks the common stocks and securities on the Nasdaq.
-The Nasdaq-100 is an index that tracks a subset of the top 100 non-financial stocks on the Nasdaq.
+The Nasdaq-100 index tracks a subset of the top 100 non-financial stocks on the Nasdaq.
 You can invest in these indices by buying an ETF that specifically tracks the performance of the stocks in the index.

 Compare Nasdaq share trading platforms